DOI-USGS/asc-public-docs/docs/concepts/control-networks/pattern-matching.md

 ## Match Algorithms

-Rarely in practice will the pixels in a search chip have a one-to-one correspondance with some sub-area of the search chip.
+Rarely in practice will the pixels in a search chip have a one-to-one correspondence with some sub-area of the search chip.
 Consequently, we introduce match algorithms designed to correlate two chips and find the "best" match within the search area.

 An objective of the ISIS automatic registration design is to allow for a variety of match algorithms.
 For example, an algorithm could be developed that works best for matching MGS/MOC wide angle and Odyssey Themis IR cameras.
 For this objective to be met we will utilize applications which allow automatic registration plugins.
 This concept is identical to that of applications which utilize camera and/or map projection plugins such as cam2map, map2map, etc.